Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/nine-lives-math-meows/rules/_index.md

 {{% /rules-block %}}

-{{% rules-block id="action_play" heading="Lives" icon="score" class="force-page-break-before" icontint="purple" %}}
+{{% rules-block id="lives" heading="Lives" icon="score" class="force-page-break-before" icontint="lightblue" %}}

 Each Life Card shows a **power** and **hand limit**.
 At any time, only the _top card_ from your deck applies to you.

-* Whenever your top Life Card changes, try to read the power out loud for everyone to hear.
+* Whenever your top Life Card changes, read the power out loud for everyone to hear.
 * If your hand limit is reached, you can't receive more cards.

 {{% remark %}}